 Sailor Fountain Pen Lines

 Sailor’s 1911 line is a torpedo-shaped pen (rounded at both sides when capped) that is named after the year the company was founded.
 1911 pens come in all sizes and use either 14K or 21K gold nibs.
+This a classic line of pens which will be the primary competitor to a Pilot Custom 74 up to the Custom 823.
+It also competes against the Platinum Century #3776.

 The Professional Gear line has 14K and 21K nibs and has flat ends when the pen is capped.
 Like the 1911 line it has a full price and size range.
 This line is further split into the standard Professional Gear — the classic pens — and the Pro Gear II, which has an updated styling, with a drastically changed anchor-inspired clip and a two-color gold nib.